yimuchen/SiPMCalibControl/ctlcmd/manual/cli.md

 prompt.
 The documentation here is mainly going over a broader aspect of what sort of data you can expect out of various commands, and for what sort of use case you might want to perform the specific commands.

+As the documentation website is generated using doxygen, commands are split into "groups" to group commands with similar usage criteria.
+Look at the group listed below to find the command of interest.
+You can also search for commands using the search bar in the top right (commands will have the same name as their corresponding class).